sharthak18/A-WAY-TO-DOWNLOAD-YOUTUBE-AUDIO-/README.md

 (Just replace "My Jam" with whatever name you want).

 "FFmpeg not found": Make sure ffmpeg.exe is sitting right next to yt-dlp.exe in the same folder.

+1. The Playlist Command
+You use the same command, but you paste a Playlist Link instead of a video link.

+However, for playlists, we usually want the files to stay in the correct order (1, 2, 3...).
+So we tweak the naming part slightly:

+DOS
+yt-dlp -x --audio-format m4a --add-metadata --embed-thumbnail -o "%(playlist_index)s - %(title)s.%(ext)s" "PASTE_PLAYLIST_LINK_HERE"
+What changed?

+%(playlist_index)s: This puts "01", "02", "03" at the start of the filename.

+Now your music player will play the album in the exact order you set it on YouTube, rather than shuffling it alphabetically.

+2. Important Maintenance (The "Update" Command) YouTube changes their code constantly to break downloaders.
+If one day you type a command and get a weird "Error" or "Crash," it means your tool is outdated.

+You don't need to re-download anything.
+Just type this command to update it instantly:

+DOS
+yt-dlp -U
+(Note: Capital U).
+It will say "Updated to version [date]" and you are good to go again.